Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Additional Analysis

 We now estimate the computational cost of our scaling law experiments, quantifying the effect of the learning rate schedule, and plot how our predictions improve and become more confident with increased computation.
 We find that the training cost of each experiment that utilized a fixed learning rate schedule was $\num{1.54e20}$ FLOPs, while the experiments that used a varying-length cosine learning rate schedule required $\num{2.99e20}$ FLOPs; essentially double the compute; see \Cref{app:compute-cost} for more details.
 We also find that the cost of the hyperparameter sweep described in \Cref{subsec:correct_hparams} was $\num{2.04e20}$ FLOPs---slightly less than the combined cost of two scaling experiments that leveraged it (one on each dataset).
 Moreover, in hindsight, we could have arrived at similar hyperparameters using only models of size at most $57$M and a simple heuristic for choosing $\beta_2$ based on batch size, which would have cost only $\num{1.44e19}$ FLOPs.

 \Cref{fig:compute-cost} shows the evolution of the predicted compute-optimal model size exponent $\nExp$, its confidence interval, and a measure of the prediction accuracy as we modulate the experiment's compute budget by truncating our FLOP grid.
 The figure shows that the prediction becomes steadily more accurate and confident as compute increases.
+We present these results, as well as the results in \Cref{subsec:compute-optimal-loss}, on the OpenWebText2 dataset as well (see \Cref{app:owt2-results-loss}).

 \neurips{